• Skip to primary navigation

 1 ½ Cups Gluten-free Graham Cracker Crumbs

-• Combine the crushed graham crackers, sugar, and melted butter into a bowl until it looks like wet sand.
+• Combine the crushed graham crackers, sugar, and melted butter in a bowl until it looks like wet sand.

 1 ½ Cups Gluten-free Graham Cracker Crumbs, 6 Tablespoons Melted Butter, 1 Tablespoon Sugar